23 Sep Help Yourself Stand Out From the Crowd

-The earliest branding on record occurred during Ancient Grecian and Roman times.
-Then pottery was one of the largest traded items.
-Pottery was so popular, that potters would scratch their initials, use their thumbprints, or engrave a symbol into the wet clay in order to mark the goods as theirs.
+The earliest branding on record occurred during Ancient Grecian and Roman times when pottery was one of the most popular commercial items.
+Potters would scratch their initials, use their thumbprints, or engrave a symbol into the wet clay in order to mark the goods as theirs.
 Some superior potter’s goods were so sought after that inferior potters often tried to imitate their mark in order to sell more goods.
-Today we no longer scratch our initials on our work; we create logos and marketing materials to identify ourselves in a crowded market.
+Sound familiar?
+While we no longer scratch our initials on our work, we create logos and marketing materials to identify ourselves in a crowded market.

 Strong branding begins with a strong image.
 Your logo should successfully reflect your product or service.
 A bank should have a logo that is perceived as strong and safe, and a spa should have a logo that is perceived as elegant and calming.
 Once a logo is developed it should be used on any and every collateral material you use for your business – from business cards, to advertisements, to your website to promotional items.
 Collateral materials should be able to interact with each other on a creative level, reflecting your logo’s colors, image, message and theme.The collection of these collateral materials is what will embody your brand.
 People tend to develop relationships with products and services the same way they do with people – by interacting with them.

 Building a successful online platform is essential to getting your brand out there.
 Amplifying your content on a blog or social media gives new customers and clients the chance to discover and interact with your business.
 Creating an engaging content with memorable images, catchy slogans, and a unique voice will have people signing up for your email list right and left.

 - Local partnerships

 - Freebies and promotional merch

 - Social media contests